oviney/blog/_posts/new-blog-post.md

 ---

 ## Introduction
 Quality is paramount in any industry, and three key roles ensure it: Quality Assurance (QA), Quality Control (QC), and Quality Engineering (QE).
-Often confused, these roles are distinct yet interconnected, playing vital roles in delivering superior products and services.
+Often confused, these roles are distinct yet interconnected, vital in delivering superior products and services.
 This post demystifies these concepts, making them accessible to everyone.

 ## The Essence of Quality Assurance
 **Understanding Quality Assurance**: QA is a systematic process designed to ensure that products or services meet specified requirements before they reach the customer.
 It's proactive, focusing on preventing defects.

-**QA in Action**: In QA, processes are established and standardized.
+**QA in Action**: Processes are established and standardized in QA.
 Teams develop methodologies and standards to avoid errors, ensuring the final product meets quality expectations.

 ## Quality Control: The Gatekeeper of Standards
-**Defining Quality Control**: QC, on the other hand, is the process of identifying defects in the finished product.
+**Defining Quality Control**: QC, conversely, identifies defects in the finished product.
 It is reactive, focusing on detecting and fixing issues.

 **QC Processes**: QC involves rigorous testing and inspection.
-Teams evaluate products or services against quality standards, identifying and addressing any deviations.
+Teams evaluate products or services against quality standards, identifying and addressing deviations.

 ## Quality Engineering: The Innovator's Approach
 **The Role of Quality Engineering**: QE transcends traditional boundaries, integrating quality principles into every stage of product development.